 The Ojibwa Indians history is fascinating and important to all of northern Michigan.
 Anyone who visits Northern Michigan and wants to know about the history of the Straits of Mackinac should take the time to learn a bit about the wonderful history of the Anishinabe or First People as they refer to themselves.

 They are now known by two different names and a multitude of spellings given to them by the French and English as the Chippewa and the Ojibwa.

 Long before the first white man set foot on American soil the Anishinabe roamed the woods, lakes and streams of Michigan.
 Originally, this group of people lived near the St. Lawrence Seaway but over 500 years ago a vision guided them to move on to a new land and to follow their vision's quest.
 At the Straits of Mackinac where the two great Lakes of Huron and Michigan meet, the vision ended.

 The Anishinabe then divided into three groups which would become known as the three fires.

-When Europeans began to explore this region, first Jesuit Priests, then trappers and hunters, and later the armies of French, English and Americans they found a people who were rich in culture and heritage; and, who taught them how to survive in the rugged land they saw spread before them.
+When Europeans began to explore this region, first Jesuit Priests, then trappers and hunters, and later the armies of French, English and Americans, they found a people who were rich in culture and heritage; These people taught them how to survive in the rugged land they saw spread before them.

 It was the Ottawa and Ojibwa Indians primarily who taught the white man how to build birch bark canoes, gather maple sap and turn it into sugar and how to fish and hunt the lakes, rivers and woods in order to survive especially during the frigid winters.